Brooklyn Bridge Park: Pier 5

 On December 13, 2012, Pier 5 officially opened with three athletic fields, two playgrounds and a picnic area, which cover 5 acre acres and cost $26 million to develop.
 The artificial turf fields can be used for soccer, lacrosse, Frisbee, cricket, and rugby by youth and adult leagues and by schools.
 St. Francis College started hosting its Division I men's soccer home games at Pier 5, and the first Division I game at Pier 5 was held on September 10, 2013.
 The inland portion of Pier 5 features 57 picnic tables, 24 grills, tetherball courts, and a child-size telescope.
 The Pier 5 uplands opened in June 2017.

-Pier 5 contains a marina which opened in May 2016.
+Pier 5 contains a marina, known as One 15 Marina, which opened in May 2016.
 After reports of rough water conditions, a new wave-attenuation system was installed at the site and completed in May 2019.
-The marina also has a floating dock.
+There are 100 berths in the marina, as well as a floating dock.
 Pier 5's marina was developed and operated by Edgewater Resources, a marina construction and management company.
 The community boating program offers free and low-cost kayaking, fishing, and sailing programs, and two percent of revenue is used to fund these programs.
-In addition, a boathouse near the marina was completed in 2018.
+A boathouse near the marina was completed in 2018.